Benefits Eligibility Information for Part-time Faculty

-- Clark College anticipates the faculty will teach half-time or more for the entire instructional year or equivalent nine-month period, or
+- Clark College anticipates the faculty will teach 50% or more or a full-time load each quarter of the entire instructional year (fall, winter and spring quarters) or equivalent nine-month period, or

-- For faculty hired on a quarter-to-quarter basis, if the faculty teaches two consecutive quarters at 50% or more of a full-time load.
+- When the faculty teaches two consecutive quarters at 50% or more of a full-time load.
 Spring and fall are considered consecutive quarters when first establishing eligibility.

-All hours worked in any non-faculty position, standby hours, and any temporary increase in work hours, of 6 consecutive months or less, caused by training or emergencies that have not been or are not anticipated to be part of the employee's regular work schedule or pattern, are not counted towards eligibility.
+Hours worked in any non-faculty position, standby hours, and any temporary increase in work hours, of six consecutive months or less, caused by training or emergencies that have not been or are not anticipated to be part of the employee's regular work schedule or pattern, are not counted towards eligibility.

-Stacking Workloads; Faculty may establish eligibility and maintain the employer contribution towards insurance coverage by working as faculty for more than one Washington State institution of higher education.
-When a faculty works for more than one Washington State institution of higher education, it is the faculty's responsibility to notify all of the agencies, each quarter, in writing, of employment at more than one institution and may be eligible through stacking.
-If you fail to inform all of your State of Washington higher education institutions of your teaching assignments at other institutions during the quarter, you will not be eligible for retroactive benefits.
+- Stacking Workloads; Faculty may establish and maintain eligibility for benefits by working as faculty for more than one Washington State institution of higher education.
+It is the faculty's responsibility to notify all of the institutions, each quarter, in writing, of employment at more than one institution.
+If faculty fails to inform all State of Washington institutions of teaching assignments at other institutions during the quarter, benefits will not be retroactive.

-Summer or Off-Quarter Averaging: All benefits-eligible faculty (eligible under WAC 182-12-114(3)) who work an average of half-time or more throughout the entire instructional year or equivalent nine-month period and work each quarter of the instructional year or equivalent nine-month period are eligible for the employer contribution toward summer or off-quarter insurance coverage.
+- Summer or Off-Quarter Averaging: All benefits-eligible faculty who work an average of 50% or more throughout the entire instructional year or equivalent nine-month period and work each quarter of the instructional year or equivalent nine-month period are eligible for benefits toward summer or off-quarter.

-Two-Year Averaging: All benefits-eligible faculty (eligible under WAC 182-12-114(3)) who worked an average of half-time or more in each of the two preceding academic years are potentially eligible to receive uninterrupted employer contribution to PEBB benefits.
-"Academic Year" means summer, fall, winter, and spring quarters or summer, fall and spring semesters and begins with summer quarter/semester.
-In order to be eligible for the employer contribution through two-year averaging, faculty must provide written notification of his or her potential eligibility to Clark College Human Resources by the deadline established in the Administrative Policies and Procedures Manual.
-Faculty continue to receive uninterrupted employer contribution for each academis year in which they: 1) are employed on a quarter/semester to quarter/semester basis and work at least two quarters or two semesters; and 2) have an average workload of half-time or more for three quarters or two semesters.
-Eligibility for the employer contribution under two-year averaging ceases immediately if the eligibility criteria is not met or if the eligibility criteria becomes impossible to meet.
+- Two-Year Averaging: All benefits-eligible faculty who worked an average of 50% or more in each of the two preceding academic years are potentially eligible to maintain benefits.
+In order to be eligible for two-year averaging, faculty must provide written notification of his or her potential eligibility to Clark College Human Resources by the deadline established in the Administrative Policies and Procedures Manual.

-Employees can access PEBB (Public Employee Benefits Board) rules and guidance through the PEBB website (www.pebb.hca.wa.gov) , specifically WAC 182-12-114 and 182-12-131.
+Employees can access the Public Employee Benefits Board (PEBB) rules and guidance through www.hca.wa.gov.
 If an employee has a change that affects his or her eligibility for benefits, Clark College will notify the employee.
 Employees have the right to ask Clark College to re-evaluate their eligibility at any time.

-Employees have the right to appeal any eligibility decisions for PEBB benefits (current and future) made by a PEBB-participating employing agency through the PEBB Appeals Process.
+Employees have the right to appeal any eligibility decisions for PEBB benefits through the PEBB Appeals Process.
 The PEBB appeals process begins with requesting a review from your employer.
-For a complete explanation of the appeals process and the appeals forms, visit the PEBB website
+For a complete explanation of the appeals process and the appeals forms, visit the PEBB website.